NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 });
 ```

 By taking advantage of bubbling, you can just have a single event listener on the container.
+If you create many elements in your app, this reduces the number of listeners from _n_ to 2.

 ```js
 let buttonCounter = 0;